-Changbi/Korea winner of the Manhae Literary Prize, 2014, Sold to Max Porter at Portobello Books/Granta for World English rights-UK publication Jan.
-2106, sold to Hogarth/Crown for publication in Feb.
-17, Van Nijgh & Ditmar/Holland, Les Serpents a Plume/France, Pax/Norway.
+Changbi/Korea winner of the Manhae Literary Prize, 2014, Max Porter at Portobello Books/Granta ,UK & Commonwealth, Hogarth/Crown for publication in Feb.
+17, Van Nijgh & Ditmar/Holland, Les Serpents a Plume/France, Pax/Norway, Rata/Spain and Catalan.

 Translated by Deborah Smith, complete translation available.